Vaishno24/Machine-Learning-in-Python/README.md

 4) Guassian NaiveBayes Classifier
 5) SVM Classifier

-You can also see the Analysis of performance of above implemented algorithms and the presentation document explains the concept part behind these algorithms.
+You can also see the Analysis depicting the difference between performances of above implemented algorithms and the presentation document explains the concept part behind these algorithms.